acidbubbles/vam-varbsorb/README.md

 Folders starting with a `.` such as `.git` will not be scanned nor cleaned.

 When multiple var matches are found, the most recent and with the least files will be selected.
 The reasoning is if someone creates a var file with textures, but there's a package _for_ these textures, the latter is a better choice.

+## Roadmap

+- It would be fairly simple to find duplicates in the Saves and Custom folder and clean them up too.
+- It could find any scripts, morphs or textures in the Saves folder and migrate them to the Custom folder automatically.
+- Using parallelism this could be a few times faster.
+- Once Virt-A-Mate provides a service for var packages, we could potentially automatically download them.

 ## Contributing